finos/common-domain-model/documentation/source/documentation.rst

 In many cases, a trade relies on observable values which will become known in the future: for instance, a floating rate observation at the beginning of each period in the case of a Interest Rate Swap, or the equity price at the end of each period in an Equity Swap.
 That primitive event is known as a *reset*.

-The predecessor to a reset is an *observation* which occurs when that observable value becomes known (as provided by the relevant market data provider), independently from any specific transaction.
-This primitive event is captured by the ``ObservationPrimitive`` type.
+When a observable value becomes known (as provided by the relevant market data provider), independently from any specific transaction, this information is captured by the ``Observation`` data type.

 .. code-block:: Haskell

- type ObservationPrimitive:
+ type Observation:
-   source ObservationSource (1..1)
+ 	[rootType]
+ 	[metadata key]
-   observation number (1..1)
+ 	observedValue number (1..1)
-   date date (1..1)
+ 	observationIdentifier ObservationIdentifier (1..1)
-   time TimeZone (0..1)
-   side QuotationSideEnum (0..1)

-From that observation, a *reset* can be built which does affect the specific transaction.
+From that ``Observation``, a *reset* can be built which does not affect the specific trade.
 A reset is represented by the ``ResetPrimitive`` type.

 .. code-block:: Haskell